Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 • Therapy always systemic+adjuvant topical

-Microscopic examination of depilated hair and dandruff.
-Anthrophilic pathogens mainly grow endotrich (penetrating into the hair).
+Microscopic examination of epilated hair and dandruff.
+Anthrophilic pathogens grow mainly endotrichous (penetrating the hair).

-The exception is M. audouinii (see below microsphere).
+The exception is M. audouinii (see microsporia below).

-Zoophilic pathogens grow ectotrich (around the hair) with large spore cuffs.
-Therefore, zoophilic pathogens are highly contagious.
+Zoophilic pathogens grow ectotrichously (around the hair - see illustration) with large spore cuffs.
+This is why zoophilic pathogens are highly contagious.

 Therapy